Garfield County Commission favors OHV use on roads surrounding Silt

 Layman said if the proposal passes, the town would likely erect signage to get people to the Squirrel Valley access point safely.

-According to county documents, a proposal to open more roads to OHV use throughout Garfield County originally stem from 2016, when former Gov. John Hickenlooper signed a bill allowing for cities and counties to enact their own OHV regulations.
+According to county documents, a proposal to open more roads to OHV use throughout Garfield County originally stems from 2016, when former Gov. John Hickenlooper signed a bill allowing for cities and counties to enact their own OHV regulations.

 In light of the new law, an OHV user group presented an ordinance and proposed OHV routes to the county commission.